-As of June 30, 2016 and 2015, the Fund had \$16,023 and \$16,443, respectively, invested in a money market mutual fund (Federated Prime Cash Obligations Fund), which is classified as cash and cash equivalents.
-Also, as of June 30, 2016 and 2015, the Fund had \$3,858 and \$4,018, respectively, invested in Federal National Mortgage Association (FNMA) mortgage-backed securities and \$210,944 and \$235,908, respectively, in Government National Mortgage Association (GNMA) mortgage-backed securities.
+As of June 30, 2017, the Fund had \$9,887 invested in a money market mutual fund (BlackRock Liquidity FedFund Administration Shares).
+As of June 30, 2016, the Fund had \$16,023 invested in a money market mutual fund (Federated Prime Cash Obligations Fund).
+Both are classified as cash and cash equivalents.
+Also, as of June 30, 2017 and 2016, the Fund had \$3,508 and \$3,858, respectively, invested in Federal National Mortgage Association (FNMA) mortgage-backed securities and \$175,333 and \$210,944, respectively, in Government National Mortgage Association (GNMA) mortgage-backed securities.
 The following represents the GASB evaluation of these assets for interest rate risk, credit risk, concentration of credit risk and custodial credit risk.